Medicaid Buy-In for Adults

 How Much Does It Cost?

-• Any other money you get above $771.
-Examples of other money are Social Security benefits, retirement checks and money from rental property.
+• Any money you get over $967 per month from a source other than a job or self-employment.
+Examples are Social Security benefits, retirement checks and money from rental property.